VanOvermeire/sam-template-creator/README.md

 ### TODO

-++++ Setup an integration test
-++++ Add other languages, via strategy
++++ Add other languages, via strategy

-+++ Ask (limited) questions.
-See you call dynamo, add to template? generate outputs? how many buckets for events? deploy template? -> probably first read and then ask questions before passing info to writer
++++ Ask some questions.
+See you call dynamo, add to template? generate outputs? how many buckets for events? deploy template? use 'middleware' for this

-+++ Installer
+++ Installer?
 ++ Generate requirements.txt for python projects
 ++ relative location of project
 ++ git hook that creates new exe before pushing to remote